 There’s a heightened risk of terrorism against aviation.
 Additional security measures which restrict electronic devices on-board planes, have been in place on flights departing from Egypt to the UK since March.
 You should co-operate fully with security officials.
 For more information about how this may affect your flight, including if you’re transiting through Egypt on the way to the UK, read this guidance page and contact your airline or travel company if you have further questions.

+Around 231,000 British nationals visited Egypt in 2016.
+Most visits are trouble-free.
 There is no FCO advice against travel to Cairo, Alexandria, the tourist areas along the Nile river (including Luxor, Qina, Aswan, Abu Simbel and the Valley of the Kings) and the Red Sea resorts of Sharm el Sheikh and Hurghada.

 As a precautionary measure, we are advising against all but essential travel by air to or from Sharm el Sheikh.
 On 31 October 2015, a flight from Sharm el Sheikh to St Petersburg crashed in North Sinai.